CATARACT SURGERY IN BIRMINGHAM

 Monofocal IOLs: These clear lenses improve distance or near vision but can’t give you distance & near vision & can’t correct astigmatism.
 So after monofocal IOL cataract surgery, most people need glasses.

-Extended depth of focus IOLs: These IOLs give good distance & intermediate distance (computer & satnav) vision.
-However, you usually still need near vision glasses after your cataract surgery.
+Enhanced monofocal & extended depth of focus IOLs: These IOLs improve distance & intermediate distance (computer & satnav) vision.
+However, you will need near vision glasses after your cataract surgery.

 Multifocal IOLs: These lenses provide distance, intermediate & near vision correction, so you can drive, and see your computer & your phone without glasses.
 They cause some glare at night which usually reduces to the point of not being aware of glare within a few months.